 - Mickey’s PhilharMagic

 - Under the Sea – Journey of the Little Mermaid

-At Epcot, you have 2 tiers to choose from.
+With Fastpass at Epcot, you have 2 tiers to choose from.
 The most popular rides are in Tier 1 making it difficult to choose between them.
-We typically like to have 2 days in Epcot for this reason, that was on day 1 we can get a good Tier 1 and the second day we can get another good Tier 1.
+We typically like to have 2 days in Epcot for this reason, that was on day 1 we can get a good Tier 1, and on the second day we can get another good Tier 1.

 The Tier – choose one

 - Test Track

 - Epcot Character Greeting (currently under renovation)